 While many of us aren’t too comfortable thinking about death or permanent disability, none of us can predict what tomorrow has in store.
 We can however, plan for the worst, and enjoy a bit more peace-of-mind, knowing that if disaster strikes, we and/or our loved ones can be taken care of.

-If you’re with an Industry SuperFund, then it’s more than likely you also have some level of life insurance cover already – and you may not even know it.
+If you’re with an Industry SuperFund, then it’s more than likely you also have some level of death cover already – and you may not even know it.

-Most super funds include life cover as an automatic part of their regular superannuation products for people over 25.
+Most super funds include death cover as an automatic part of their regular superannuation products for members over 25.
 These are often set at a default rate, so it’s wise to check to see if you have enough, or even if you need it at all.

 From 1 April 2020, insurance will become opt-in for members under the age of 25.
 However, there are exceptions to this rule for those who are considered to be working in dangerous occupations.

-Of course, life insurance policies, costs and premiums in Australia can differ from one plan to another, so it’s handy to compare the differences.
+Of course, death insurance policies, costs and premiums in Australia can differ from one plan to another, so it’s handy to compare the differences.

 Insurance has changed

-If you hold life and/or TPD insurance through your superannuation account, from 1 July 2019, it may have been cancelled if your account is classified as inactive.
+If you have death and/or TPD insurance cover through your superannuation fund, from 1 July 2019, it may have been cancelled if your account is classified as inactive.
 Contact your Industry SuperFund to find out more.